alrtas/sales-register/README.md

 For the Backend, we will also have a Docker that will run a Nodejs/Express application, where it will connect to the Database Docker using the IP `172.17.0.1`, if the database does not have this IP, it does if necessary change the IP in the `path-to-project\backend\src\infrastructure\connection.js` file, as well as other connection details, once connected the backend will create the `Sales` and `Sellers` tables if necessary. they do not yet exist and then will create 5 sellers already pre-defined as the table below will show, also only if they do not exist.
 After all the database connection is OK, the Backend will provide **2 endpoints**, a CRUD for the Sales entity and also a CRUD for the Sellers entity.
 In the POST option (Creation) of a Sale there is a business rule that validates if the name of the seller passed on the body matches any seller name already in the Sellers base.
 And there is an additional 1 path within the Sellers endpoint that lists, in order from largest to smallest, the sellers with the greatest sum of sales.

-To complete the challenge, in Frontend there is another application (Docker) running in Python that implements a simple CLI system, where it is possible to create a Sale and it is also possible to show a list of sellers with the highest sum of sales value
+To complete the challenge, in Frontend there is another application (Docker) running in Python that implements a simple CLI system, where it is possible to create a Sale and it is also possible to show a list of sellers with the highest sum of sales value.
+In addition now I created an app in react.js to illustrate the ability to integrate the backend with the web interface, a rereading of the script in python but for the web.

-## Disclaimer
-Due to the time given and invested in the project, only the minimum for a visual version was completed, so it is not even close to a productive version.
-Simple but time-consuming items are missing, such as validation of inputs on the front end, better detail in the construction of the front end, 100% code coverage of all services, or something simpler like the IP of the servers, is coded in the application while should be something more dynamic, front end calls backend directly without going through a gateway api to provide security, caching...

 ## Stack
 ### Front-end:

 * CLI (**Python**)
+  * Consumes
-  * Consumes [POST] Create a Sale *and* [GET] Retrieve a list of Sellers sorts by amount of value in sales
+    * [POST] Create a Sale
+    * [GET] Retrieve a list of Sellers sorts by amount of value in sales
 * WEB (**React.js**)
+  * Consumes
+    * [POST] Create a Sale
+    * [GET] Retrieve all Sales
+    * [GET] View a Sale filtering by ID
+    * [PATCH] Update a Sale
+    * [DELETE] Remove a Sale
+    * [GET] Retrieve a list of Sellers sorts by amount of value in sales

 ### Back-end:
 **Endpoints** - [Download Postman collection](https://github.com/alrtas/sales-register-api/files/7401626/Sales-register.postman_collection.json.zip)